zhaoyyoo/zhaoyyoo.github.io/index.md

 <img src="me.jpg" width="20%">

 Hi!
-My name is Yuanyuan Zhao, studying for my master degree of Data Science (Computer Science and Technology) in Academy for Advanced Interdisciplinary Studies, Peking University.
+My name is Yuanyuan Zhao and I am studying for my master degree of Data Science (Computer Science and Technology) in Academy for Advanced Interdisciplinary Studies, Peking University.

 I have been a research assistant in the Language Computing and Web Mining Group since 2017, supervised by [Dr. Weiwei Sun](https://www.cl.cam.ac.uk/~ws390/) and [Prof. Xiaojun Wan](https://wanxiaojun.github.io/).